sapcc/netbox-device-groups/docs/admin/install.md

 - __Change__ - Modify an existing object
 - __Delete__ - Delete an existing object

-On the Permissions admin page, choose the actions you require, and assign them to the __Netbox Physical Clusters__ objects, then assign a group or user to the permission.
+On the Permissions admin page, choose the actions you require, and assign them to the __Netbox Device Groups__ objects, then assign a group or user to the permission.

 ![alt text](img/permissions.png){{: style="height:40%;width:40%;"}